Bost's 4 touchdown passes spark Indians in 62-35 win over Panthers - Port Arthur News

 PNG seemed to be able to score at will against the Panthers.
 The Indians answered KP’s scoring drive with one of their own.
 Bost capped the drive with a 16-yard TD pass to Vaughn to push the lead to 49-21.

-The two teams exchanged touchdowns drives early in the fourth quarter.
+The two teams exchanged touchdown drives early in the fourth quarter.
 Dezell scored on a 7-yard run for the Panthers.
 Bost hit Pearson on a 25-yard touchdown completion for the Indians to make the score 56-28.

 KP added another score with 4:05 remaining in the fourth quarter.
 Cody Floyd scored on a 6-yard run to make the score 56-35.